Genomics

 The Chromium 10x genomics 3’ Single Cell Gene Expression Solution provides a comprehensive, scalable solution for cell characterization and gene expression profiling of hundreds to tens of thousands of cells.
 The Chromium Single Cell Immune Profiling simultaneously examines the cellular context of the adaptive immune response and immune repertoires of hundreds to tens of thousands of T and B cells in human or mouse tissue on a cell-by-cell basis.
 The newest one is the Chromium Single Cell ATAC (Assay for Transposase Accessible Chromatin), which accelerates the understanding of the regulatory landscape of the genome, providing insights into cell variability.

-• Chromium™ Single Cell 5’ Immune Library Construction (Single Cell V(D)J + 5’ Gene Expression)
+• Chromium™ Single Cell 5’ Immune Library Construction (5’ Gene Expression + Single Cell V(D)J + FB (Feature Barcode))

 • Chromium™ Single Cell ATAC Solution